🔒 Privacy Policy

 Emails: sent via Gmail, which complies with UK GDPR security requirements

-Online sessions: conducted via Doxy.me, a secure telemedicine platform compliant with GDPR
+Online sessions: conducted via Doxy.me, a secure, GDPR-compliant platform

 Online forms: if used, hosted on GDPR-compliant systems